Table of contents

 To better understand the relationship between genes and lupus, we need to find the genetic markers that predispose it.
 This “Genome-wide association study meta-analysis identifies five new loci for systemic lupus erythematosus” is a positive path in that direction.
 This type of research is done in the hopes of preventing the disease from developing in the first place.

-A 2019 article in Science Magazine reported that a treatment known to have successfully treated certain leukemias in children and lymphomas in adults in 2012 had been used to wipe out the condition in mice.
+A 2019 article in Science Magazine reported that a treatment known to have successfully treated certain leukemias (blood cancer) in children and lymphomas in adults in 2012 had been used to wipe out the condition in mice.
 This therapy is known as chimeric antigen receptor (CAR)-T and was applied to 26 mice whose spleens, skin, kidneys, and other body parts recovered from lupus.

 Epidemiology (Part 4 of Is lupus genetic?)